 Lastly, I would like to encourage you!
 My work was not chosen for the first 2 challenges that I entered, so in this case I did not have beginner's luck.
 It was only after curating and improving my work that I had that first win- so have patience and never give up!
 Once you have a shop you can "self-launch" other artworks and this can also be a good way to find out what people respond to.

 Stay tuned to find out how I am growing my Minted storefront along with tips on how you can too.
 This has been the first post in my Working As series, and I would like to hear from you.
 Please let me know, if you have any questions about how to take those first steps with Minted.
-Have fun and be creative- the sky is the limit!
+Have fun and be creative- there are no limits to what you can accomplish!

 All layouts on this blog are created solely for, A Day in the Life.
 I enjoy sharing information and love when others enjoy my ideas enough to post the links on their own sites.
 I simply ask that you credit photos and link back to all original posts.